Yamen-Aldhanki/MEC-CGPA-Calculator/README.md

 | F     | 0.00   | Below 50  |

 ## Built With
-- HTML, CSS, JavaScript — no frameworks, no backend, no dependencies
+-Built with vanilla HTML, CSS, and JavaScript, powered by GSAP, Three.js, and Google Fonts via CDN.
+No frameworks, no backend, no build tools.
 - Single .html file — works by just opening it in any browser

 ## Author